microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-Developers can define if the audio should be looped using SetLoopDuration(bool), which can be short
+Developers can define if the audio should be looped using SetAudio(Uri, Duration), which can be short
 or long.

 ```c#